-- 2.23 Site-specific billed charges may include the following components: - a fixed charge pence/MPAN/day or pence/MSID/day; - a capacity charge, pence/kVA/day, for Maximum Import Capacity (MIC) and/or Maximum Export Capacity (MEC); - an excess capacity charge, pence/kVA/day, if a site exceeds its MIC and/or MEC; - unit charges, pence/kWh, more than one unit charge may be applied; and - an excess reactive power charge, pence/kVArh, for each unit in excess of the reactive charge threshold. - 2.24 Users who wish to supply electricity to customers whose metering system is Measurement Class C, D or E or is settled via CVA will be allocated the relevant charge structure dependent upon the voltage and location of the Metering Point. - 2.25 Measurement Class C, E or CVA charges apply to Exit/Entry Points where HH metering data is used for Settlement purposes for non-domestic sites that have CT metering. - 2.26 Measurement Class D charges apply to Exit points deemed to be suitable as Unmetered Supplies as permitted in the Electricity (Unmetered Supply) Regulations 20016 and where operated in accordance with BSC procedure 5207. - 2.27 LV and HV Designated Properties will be charged in accordance with the CDCM and allocated the relevant charge structure set out in Annex 1. - 2.28 LV and HV Designated Properties which utilise a combination of Intermittent and Non-Intermittent Generation technologies metered through a single MPAN/MSID, we will allocate the tariff based on the dominant technology.
-The dominant technology will have a higher combined installed capacity as evidenced in ratings contained in the Connection Agreement. - 2.29 Designated EHV Properties will be charged in accordance with Independent Power Network's EHV Charging Methodology and allocated the relevant charge structure set out in Annex 2.
+- an excess capacity charge, pence/kVA/day, if a site exceeds its MIC and/or MEC: - unit charges, pence/kWh, more than one unit charge may be applied; and - an excess reactive power charge, pence/kVA_rh, for each unit in excess of the reactive charge threshold. - 2.24 Users who wish to supply electricity to customers whose metering system is Measurement Class C, D or E or is settled via CVA will be allocated the relevant charge structure dependent upon the voltage and location of the Metering Point. - 2.25 Measurement Class C, E or CVA charges apply to Exit/Entry Points where HH metering data is used for Settlement purposes for non-domestic sites that have CT metering. - 2.26 Measurement Class D charges apply to Exit points deemed to be suitable as Unmetered Supplies as permitted in the Electricity (Unmetered Supply) Regulations 20016 and where operated in accordance with BSCP 520. - 2.27 Fixed charges are generally levied on a pence per MPAN/MSID per day basis.
+Where two or more MPANs/MSIDs are located at the same point of connection (as identified in the Connection Agreement), with the same LLFC, and registered to the same Supplier, only one daily fixed charge will be applied. - 2.28 LV and HV Designated Properties will be charged in accordance with the CDCM and allocated the relevant charge structure set out in Annex 1.
+For LV and HV Designated Properties that utilise a combination of Intermittent and Non-Intermittent generation technologies metered through a single MPAN/MSID, we will allocate the tariff based on the dominant technology.
+The dominant technology will have a higher combined installed capacity as evidenced in ratings contained in the Connection Agreement. - 2.29 Designated EHV Properties will be charged in accordance with Independent Power Network's EHV Charging Methodology and allocated the relevant charge structure set out in Annex 2. - 2.30 Where LV and HV Designated Properties or Designated EHV Properties have more than one point of connection (as identified in the Connection Agreement) then separate charges will be applied to each point of connection. - 2.31 Due to the seasonal nature of charges for Unmetered Supplies, changes between Measurements Classes B and D (or vice versa) shall not be agreed except with effect from 1 April in any charging year.